SSRS Dashboard Reports

 In this example, we will show you how to create Dashboard reports in SSRS.
 Or, steps involved in creating SSRS Dashboard.

-To demonstrate the SSRS Dashboard creation, we will add One pie, Column, and an Area Chart to the dashboard.
+To demonstrate the SSRS Dashboard creation, we will add One pie, a Column, and an Area Chart to the dashboard.

 Add Pie Chart to SSRS Dashboard Example

-We can add any Chart by dragging the Chart property from the Toolbox to Design space.
+We can add any Chart by dragging the Chart property from the Toolbox to the Design space.
 Or, we can right-click on the report designer to open the context menu.

 Please select the Insert -> Chart option from the context menu, as we showed below.

-Insert Pie Chart
+Choose Insert Chart Option

 Selecting the Chart option will open a new window called Select Chart Type.
-For this example, we had selected Pie Chart.
+For this example, we selected a Pie Chart.
 Next, Click on the empty space around the Pie Chart will open the Chart Data window.

 For now, we want to create a Pie chart to display the Sales by Product Subcategory.
-So, Drag and drop the Sales Amount column from dataset to chart data values and Product Subcategory in the category group.
+So, Drag and drop the Sales Amount column from the dataset to chart data values and Product Subcategory in the category group.
 I suggest you refer Pie Chart to understand the steps in detail.

 Add Pie Chart to Dashboard

 Next, we did some formatting to the Pie Chart to look neat and clean.
-Please refer to Formatting Pie Chart article to understand the steps involved in formatting labels, legends, and pallets.
+Please refer to the Formatting Pie Chart article to understand the steps involved in formatting labels, legends, and pallets.

 Click on the Preview button to see the report preview of SSRS Dashboard.
-As you can see from the below screenshot, there are too many Product subcategories to display in Pie Chart.
+As you can see from the below screenshot, there are too many Product subcategories to display in the Pie Chart.
 So let me add a Filter to view the product Subcategories that only belong to Bikes.

 Dashboard Pie Chart Preview